chenwangnida/MENHBSA4SWSC/README.md

    - the first paramter: out.state is an output file.
    - the second parameter: problem.xml is a service composition task file from WSC dataset.
    - the third parameter: service-out.XML is a set of services file from WSC dataset.
-   - the fourth paramter: taxonomy.owl is an ontology from WSC dataset.
+   - the fourth parameter: taxonomy.owl is an ontology from WSC dataset.
    - the fifth parameter: 0 is the seed number.
 We use 30 seeds from 0 to 29 in our experiment.
    - the sixth paramters:
       - 0 refers to **MEEDA-LOP**